python/cpython/Doc/library/idle.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 About IDLE
-   Version, copyright, license, credits
+   Display version, copyright, license, credits, and more.

 IDLE Help
    Display a help file for IDLE detailing the menu options, basic editing and navigation, and other tips.

 Python Docs
-   Access local Python documentation, if installed.
-Or will start a web browser and open docs.python.org showing the latest Python documentation.
+   Access local Python documentation, if installed, or start a web browser and open docs.python.org showing the latest Python documentation.

+Turtle Demo
+   Run the turtledemo module with example python code and turtle drawings.

 Additional help sources may be added here with the Configure IDLE dialog under the General tab.